Reds vs. Red Sox Player Props Betting Odds

-Bookmakers have set player props for Jonathan India and others when the Boston Red Sox host the Cincinnati Reds at Fenway Park on Wednesday at 7:10 PM ET.
+Jonathan India is among the players with prop bets on the table when the Boston Red Sox and the Cincinnati Reds play at Fenway Park on Thursday (starting at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!